Traveye/dog-friends/README.md

 ### Search for Dogs
 To search for other dogs on Howler, click on the "Search" button in the navigation bar.
-You can search for dogs based on their breed, age, location, and other criteria.
+You can search different locations for dogs.
 Once you find a dog you are interested in, you can view their profile and send a message to their owner to connect and arrange a playdate.

 ![Alt text](./assets/DogSearch.gif)